cyplo/talks/crypto_basics/notes.md

 * (show penguin)
 * in fact it's easy to spot patterns, that's what the brain is for
 * TV static: cosmic radiation

+# quiz: what you can derive about the message from the ciphertext, even if the randomization is done properly ?
+length

+# quiz: other attacks ?

 more modern: take a randomization of the plaintext, embed initialization vector in the first block, then embed a derivate in the second block etc